-The weighted average fair value of reorganization-related performance-based awards granted during the years ended December 31, 2014, 2013 and 2012 was \$13.89, \$17.65, and \$12.65, respectively.
-The weighted average fair value of reorganization-related service-based awards granted during the years ended December 31, 2013 and 2012 was \$16.54 and \$13.45, respectively.
-The fair value of awards granted during the years ended December 31, 2014, 2013 and 2012 was determined by the closing sale price of Manning & Napier, Inc.'s Class A common stock as reported on the New York Stock Exchange on the date of grant.
+The weighted average fair value of reorganization-related performance-based awards granted during the years ended December 31, 2014 and 2013 was \$13.89 and \$17.65, respectively.
+The weighted average fair value of reorganization-related service-based awards granted during the year ended December 31, 2013 was \$16.54.